 2. Summer Decorative Wood & Metal 5 Foot Pressure Mounted Baby Gate, Brown/Black (Best Looking Gate)

 Wooden gates are always aesthetically pleasing, and this gate is one of the best-looking ones I’ve seen.
 It combines rustic with industrial, having a nice wood and metal appearance.
 The swinging gate is arched and looks inviting to anyone.
-While it is a bit expensive, at $78, it doesn’t cost too much.
+While more expensive than the North States one, it doesn’t cost too much.

 - It looks great, which is something I can’t emphasize enough.
 If you’re going by looks alone, this is the winner.